junjunroy/rps-console/README.md

 # rps-console

 This is an activity from The Odin Project.
-It is a rock-paper-scissor project that is console-based
+This is the branch that has a UI.
+The main branch is the console-based project.